Cedar-Riverside, Minneapolis: Early History

+Bohemian Flats was a sub-neighborhood located in Cedar-Riverside.
+A shantytown underneath the Washington Avenue Bridge and the Northern Pacific Railway Bridge, it was home to many immigrants from Central Europe.
+Many of the homes were located on the floodplains of the Mississippi River and were affected by spring flooding.
+In the early 1930s, most of Bohemian Flats was condemned and demolished for the construction of a coal barge terminal.

+Early Twentieth Century

-Whereas men in the community had once worked in small businesses or as skilled tradesmen, railroad workers or in flour mills and breweries, Cedar-Riverside declined as a core community in the 1920s due to the impact of Prohibition on the entertainment district.
+Cedar-Riverside peaked in 1910 at around 20,000 residents.
+At the time, the neighborhood's political geography was roughly contiguous with Minneapolis' old 6th Ward, which was bounded by 10th Avenue, 7th St, and the Mississippi River; and the northern half of the old 11th Ward, which was bounded by 7th St, 10th Avenue, 24th St, and the Mississippi River.
+Men in the community had once worked in small businesses or as skilled tradesmen, railroad workers or in flour mills and breweries.
+In the 1920s, Cedar-Riverside declined as a core community due to the impact of Prohibition on the entertainment district.
 Into the 1940s, Cedar-Riverside remained heavily Scandinavian.
 Postwar immigrants from all over Eastern Europe then settled in the area.
 The junction of Washington Avenue, Cedar Avenue, and 19th Avenue was known as Seven Corners.
 The Cedar-Riverside area had been known as "Snoose Boulevard" (Snusgatan) because so many Scandinavians lived there.